anxiety–Tung-Lam–pixabay_1048

 • Post-Traumatic Stress Disorder (PTSD)

-A serious condition that commonly occurs when you’ve witnessed or experienced a disaster or traumatic event, or you’ve been in a situation where your life or health was threatened.
-There are many symptoms and side effects of PTSD, and, if left untreated, this condition can be life-threatening.
+PTSD is a serious condition that commonly occurs when you’ve witnessed or experienced a disaster or traumatic event, or you’ve been in a situation where your life or health was threatened.
+There are many symptoms and side effects of PTSD, including intrusive memories, avoidance, changes in mood, and heightened alertness.
+PTSD is now classified as a “trauma- and stressor-related disorder” rather than an anxiety disorder, but it frequently involves intense anxiety and fear.
+If left untreated, this condition can be life-threatening.

 .